Why is this project only for pizza and not for merchants selling other food?

 How did you choose the top 100 cities and can I pick my own city that's not on the list?

 The cities were not necessarily chosen as the biggest.
 We considered the presense of the BCH community globally, and in particular the existence of BCH meetup groups around the world.
-We prefer to stick to the top 100 list and focus tenaciously on that.
-Once we hit that goal, we can tackle the next goal of 1000 cities.
+However any city with only 0.01 BCH on it can be swapped over if you contact us, as those were funded by a donation not specifically for any city.

 What happens if no one claims the bounty that I deposited for a long time.
 Can I get the money back?